Markdorf

-Markdorf was first mentioned in 817 AD and it was given city rights in 1250.
+Markdorf was first mentioned in AD 817 and it was given city rights in 1250.
 It was host to the church council before it was moved to Konstanz.

 Markdorf with its historic downtown lies beneath the Gehrenberg mountain, on the top of which there is a 30m high climbable tower, which gives a view over Lake Constance and the Swiss, Austrian and German Alps.

-On 22 December 1939, the location was host to a major train accident which occasioned the death of about 100 people.
+On 22 December 1939, the location was near to a major train accident which resulted in the death of 101 people.